What is IDeATe?

 The Integrative Design, Arts and Technology Network (IDeATe) connects diverse strengths across Carnegie Mellon University to advance education, research, and creative practice in domains that merge technology and arts expertise.

-IDeATe supports eight interrelated undergraduate areas, all of which can be taken as minors.
-The themes of these areas integrate knowledge in technology and arts: Game Design, Animation and Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation and Entrepreneurship, Intelligent Environments, and Physical Computing.
+IDeATe supports ten interrelated undergraduate areas, all of which can be taken as minors.
+The themes of these areas integrate knowledge in technology and arts: Game Design, Animation & Special Effects, Media Design, Sonic Arts, Design for Learning, Innovation & Entrepreneurship, Intelligent Environments, Physical Computing, Soft Technologies, and Immersive Technologies in Arts & Culture.

 If you are a current or perspective Carnegie Mellon student and you are interested in participating in IDeATe, read about how to enroll.